The write path is your architecture

 )

-You still need to decide:
+You still choose:

 | Question | Why it matters |